Georges Bégué: Arrest

 The SOE parachuted in a number of additional agents in September 1941.
 One agent, Gerry Morel, went his own way to recruit resistance members.
 The Milice, the Vichy France police, arrested him at Limoges on 3 October 1941.
-His arrest led to more arrests and eventually to Bégué, who was arrested 24 October in a Marseilles safe house.
+His arrest led to more arrests and eventually to Bégué, who was arrested 24 October in a Marseille safe house.
 He was sent to join a dozen SOE agents in the Beleyme prison in Périgueux.
 They were later transferred to a prison camp in Mauzac-et-Grand-Castang, Dordogne in March 1942, thanks to intervention of the American Consul-General Hugh Fullerton.
 Bégué smuggled out a message to London, bribed a guard, and created a duplicate key and the group escaped 16 July 1942.
 SOE agent Michael Trotobas was one of the escapees as was Jean-Pierre Bloch, whose wife, Gabrielle Sadourny, assisted in the escape.

 Bégué and the other escapees hid in a forest while the French police searched for them and then continued to Lyon in separate groups.
 Bégué arrived on 23 July.
-SOE agent, American Virginia Hall, was in contact with the Vic escape network and eventually the escapees were led over the Pyrenees to neutral Spain where Bégué was interned at Figueres and sent to Miranda de Ebro prison camp but was later released to continue to England.
+SOE agent, American Virginia Hall, was in Lyon and in contact with the Vic escape network and eventually the escapees were led over the Pyrenees to neutral Spain where Bégué was interned at Figueres and sent to Miranda de Ebro prison camp but was later released to continue to England.
 He arrived in London in October 1942.

 The SOE in London had changed leadership in his absence and Bégué had little confidence in the new SOE leader, Maurice Buckmaster.
 He was named signals officer, but believed his talents were under-utilized.